Leaving PIMCO.com

 For fixed income investors, tax loss harvesting can potentially be even more tax efficient than using the same process with other asset classes.
 Unlike applying tax loss harvesting to some other asset classes, which may simply defer the payment of taxes into the future, municipal bond investors can utilize tax loss harvesting to potentially eliminate tax liabilities.

 Compare that with a bond.
-Because they have finite lives, fixed income securities – including municipal bonds – operate quite differently than perpetual securities.
+As fixed income securities, including municipal bonds have finite lives, they operate differently than perpetual securities.
 Assuming bonds are held until maturity, tax loss harvesting can reduce, or potentially eliminate, current tax liabilities — without creating or increasing future tax liabilities.

 Consider this example involving municipal bonds: